-The Studio system is up to ten times cheaper than comparable laser-based systems.
-With purchase and subscription pricing options, it’s the only metal 3D printing system that is cost-effective for engineering teams.
+The Studio System+ is up to ten times cheaper than comparable laser-based systems.
+With purchase and payment plan pricing options, it’s the only metal 3D printing system that is cost-effective for engineering teams.

 NO Hazardous Powders

 NO 480V 3-Phase Power

 NO 3rd Party Equipment

 The Studio System+ is a three-part solution that automates metal 3D printing.
 Tightly integrated through Desktop Metal’s cloud-based software, Fabricate™, it delivers a seamless workflow for printing complex metal parts in-house—from digital file to sintered part.

 A software-controlled workflow

 Fabricate™ software automates even the most challenging aspects of the fabrication process.
 It auto-generates supports for easy removal and creates custom build plans that are tuned to the geometry and material for every part in the job.

 Unlike laser-based systems that selectively melt metal powder, the printer extrudes bound metal rods—similar to how an FDM printer works.
 This eliminates the safety requirements often associated with metal 3D printing while enabling new features like the use of closed-cell infill for lightweight strength.